Croatia Airlines: Development since 2000

+Fleet renewal

 In October 2022, Croatia Airlines announced plans to reduce their fleet and replace all current aircraft with six new Airbus A220-300 by 2026.
-The airline decided against the competing Embraer E2 as it was able to use downpayments for a former and since cancelled order for Airbus A319s nearly 15 years ago.
-In November 2022, it has been stated that the airline will operate up to 15 A220 with 9 additional aircraft to be leased.
+The airline decided against the competing Embraer E2 as it was able to use downpayments for a former and since cancelled orders for Airbus A319s nearly 15 years ago.
+In November 2022, it has been stated that the airline will operate up to 15 A220 aircraft with 9 additional aircraft to be leased.
 In January 2023, a lease was agreed for the first six aircraft of four A220-300 aircraft and two A220-100 aircraft.
 The lease was concluded with Air Lease Corporation Clover based in the Republic of Ireland as the lessor.

+In September 2023, Croatia Airlines sold and leased back its entire Airbus fleet from lessor World Star Aviation.
+Four Airbus A319 and one Airbus A320 were sold prior to the Airbus A220 delivery.
+In November 2023, Croatia Airlines has started retiring aircraft prior to its first Airbus A220 deliveries with the first aircraft to leave the fleet being an Airbus A319-100.
+The arrival of the first aircraft was confirmed for July 2024, while the second new A220 was expected at the end of the same year.
+The following six aircraft would be delivered in 2025, then four in 2026, and the last three in 2027.
+On 30 July 2024, first airplane named Zagreb, landed on Zagreb Airport.
+Second airplane arrived on 20 December 2024 and it was named Split.
+Third airplane arrived on 14 May 2025 and it was named Vukovar.
+Sixth airplane arrived on 30 August 2025, named Zadar.

 Corporate affairs

 Ownership

 Croatia Airlines is a joint-stock company.
-Its share capital amounts to HRK 346.49 millions and is divided into 62.690 millions of ordinary shares.
+Its share capital is divided into 92.388 million ordinary shares (As of 2023):

 Business trends

-The key trends for Croatia Airlines group over recent years are shown below (as at year ending 31 December):
+The key trends for the Croatia Airlines Group over recent years are shown below (as at year ending 31 December):

 Destinations

+As of August 2024, Croatia Airlines flies to the following destinations: